mediamonks/frontend-coding-standards/README.md

 If something needs to be changed or refactored later, add a `// TODO ` comment to indicate what the issue is.

 ## TypeScript
 Use TypeScript in strict mode and do not allow native JavaScript.
-Therefor everything must be typed.
+Therefore everything must be typed.
 It’s not needed to type something when TypeScript can resolve the type.

 #### Access Modifiers
 Keep your code as strict as possible, so keep all functions and properties `private` unless they have to be `protected` or `public`.